Home Gallery Download Purchase Research Glossary Search Support

 IAQ (Infrequently Asked Questions)

-If you have a question that isn't answered above, then you can send me a message.
-For general questions about what stellation means and other polyhedral matters, you will find a lot of information just by searching the internet.
-Also see my paper which covers a lot of the techniques available: See Stella: Polyhedron Navigator.
+If you have a question that isn't answered above, then you can ask on the forums or send me a message.
+For general questions about what stellation means and other polyhedral matters, you will find a lot of information just by searching the internet, or see my paper Stella: Polyhedron Navigator which covers a lot of the techniques available.